Dragan Živadinov

-Dragan Živadinov, (born January 24, 1960, in Ilirska Bistrica) is a Slovenian theatre director.
+Dragan Živadinov (born January 24, 1960, in Ilirska Bistrica) is a Slovenian theatre director.

+Biography

-Studied theatrical direction at the Academy of Music, Radio, Television and Film in Ljubljana from 1980 to 1984.
-He was a cofounder of the art movement Neue Slowenische Kunst (1985).
+Živadinov studied theatrical direction at the Academy of Music, Radio, Television and Film in Ljubljana from 1980 to 1984.
+He was a co-founder of the art movement Neue Slowenische Kunst (1985).
 In the 1980s he constructed the style formation retro-gardism.
 In 1983 he founded the retro-garde Scipion Nasice Sisters Theatre and, in 1987, the cosmokinetic observatory Red Pilot.
 In the early 1990s he transformed Red Pilot into the Noordung Cosmokinetic Cabinet.
-In 1995 he embarked on the fifty-year theatrical process Noordung 1995–2045 through the style formation of telecosmism.
+In 1995 he embarked on the 50-year theatrical project Noordung 1995–2045 through the style formation of telecosmism.

 In 1998 he became a candidate cosmonaut and, in 1999, realised Biomechanics Noordung, the first complete theatre production in zero gravity conditions.

-In 2005 he staged the first reprise of Noordung 1995–2005–2045.
-The second reprise willtake place in 2015.

-In the 1980s he constructed retro-gardist events and observatories.
-In the 1990s he constructed informances.
-Since 2000 he has been constructing post-gravitational theatrical abstracts.